matthewoden/keyevents-npm/README.md

 ```

-The object's key is the human-readable version, the value is the keycode associated with it.
+The object's key is the human-readable version of a an event.which keycode.
 Currently, everything runs on mousedown, so you'll probably want to include a timeout in your method to handle long presses.

 #### Key Mapping